 For many of these adjustments the relevant legal representative (for the GMC or doctor) must ask the tribunal to decide upon them, so it is important that we are made aware of your needs at the earliest opportunity.

 Please talk to your contact for the GMC or doctor as soon as possible.

 Get free, independent advice

-You can get support from the Witness Support Service.
+You can get support from the Independent Support Service.
 You can use them any time before, during or after a hearing.
-They’re a confidential, free service run by volunteers from the charity Victim Support.
+They’re a confidential, free telephone support service run by Victim Support.

 You can talk to them confidentially about how you’re feeling and what to expect.
 They can also signpost you to specialist support organisations.

 To use this service you can call them on 0300 303 3709.

 You can find more information on the independent Support Service website